Home

 There are 2 different adherents on topology but not necessarily debated:

-Adherent 1 : who need very few components, this may be called ‘minimalist’ or “KISS” (stand for Keep It So Simple) with the goal of natural sounded much less of sound coloration, regardless that the technical specifications are beyond the ideal.
+Adherent 1 : Who need very few components, this may be called ‘minimalist’ or “KISS” (stand for Keep It So Simple) with the goal of natural sounded much less of sound colouration, regardless that the technical specifications are beyond the ideal.

-No minimalist but not too ‘text book minded’, but having a main purpose is : to design amplifier having nice and beautiful voice but with the technical requirements which was not too bad.
+And I may add one more role models are : No minimalist but not too ‘text book minded’, but having a main purpose : to design amplifier having nice and beautiful sound but with the technical requirements which was not too bad.

-Technically, the comparison of performance design using BJT and FET / MOSFET will not be much different, but the real difference will be felt at the time of listening.
+Technically, the comparison of performance design using Bipolar Junction Transistor (BJT) and FET / MOSFET will not be much different, but the real difference will be felt at the time of listening especially the clarity and purity sounded on mid and highs region (vocal and acoustic instrument) which is difficult to meet on BJT.
+There are nuances unique sound that can not be generated by the BJT amplifier.

 Design Topology DRAFT.